 If repayment is deferred for five years or more, the second mortgage payment is not counted when the lender calculates your debt-to-income ratio.

-They may be limited to first-time buyers, and require some form of homebuyer education class or counseling.
+Some loan programs may also be limited to first-time homebuyers, and require some form of homebuyer education class or counseling.
 You must also be using the home you’re buying as a primary residence.

-Every loan has its own requirements, so once you find the down payment and closing cost programs for your area, you’ll need to get their specific guidelines.Click to see today's rates (Jan 16th, 2017)
+Every loan provider has its own specific requirements, so once you find the down payment assistance programs for your area, you’ll need to check their guidelines to see whether you’d qualify.

-North Carolina’s Community Partners Loan Pool, for example, provides up to 20 percent of the purchase price for homebuyer assistance.
+North Carolina’s Community Partners Loan Pool, for example, provides up to 20 percent of the purchase price as a homebuyer assistance loan.
 Repayment is deferred, and the interest rate is zero.

 To be eligible, buyers’ income cannot exceed 80 percent of the AMI for their county.